marklogic/cloud-enablement-aws/azure/README.md

 ## Getting Started

-* To deploy from Azure Web Portal, go to [here]()
+* To deploy from Azure Web Portal, navigate to [Azure Marketplace]()
-* To deploy from this repository, click the `Deploy to Azure` button under the title.
+* To deploy from this repository, click the `Deploy to Azure` button under the title
-* To deploy using Azure CLI (or other APIs), clone this repository and pass the path to Azure CLI.
+* To deploy using Azure CLI (or other tools), refer to Azure [article](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-cli).

 ## Reference Architecture